neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 The criteria for deciding whether a method is adequate or not is its detectability.
 In steganography and stegaganalysis if a method is detectable we consider it broken.
 Imagine you use a cryptographic algorithm to perform your online financial transactions that can be decrypted by an attacker: this is unacceptable.
 So, the same can be applied to steganography.

 The main objective of steganalysis is to detect hidden information.
 If the information is detected we consider the steganographic method broken.
 Sometimes we can also extract the message but this is not so important because if we want to keep secret the message we have cryptography (Actually is usual to encrypt a message before hiding it).
-Steganography wants to keep secrect the existence of the comunication.
-So, if the communicacion is detectable the steganographic method is not acceptable.
+Steganography wants to keep secret the existence of the communication.
+So, if the communication is detectable the steganographic method is not acceptable.

 <br>